bravobryan/bravemath/README.md

 Over time I hope to create many projects that can help earn my way into a PhD in the field of Physics.
 ## Current challenges:
 - Gaining enough knowledge to understand what I want to focus in PhD.
+- Creating projects in Python and in other programs in an attempt to create physics simulations and adding it to my online portfolio.

+- Eventually: Talk to a University on steps I can take and what more is needed to become a PhD student.

+### Potential Area of Focus:
+This list is not absolute and I hope to reduce it to one area to focus.
+- Theory of Everything: String Theory/M-theory --- Potentially will be a side hobby / interest.
+- Quantum Gravity
+- Dark Matter and Dark Energy
+- Particle Physics
+- Environmental Physics

 # Current Subjects of Personal Study:
 - Calculus: Jon Rogawski